iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 **Consensus**

 By following protocol rules, validators come to a consensus on every block in rounds.
-Each round is composed of three steps **(Propose, Prevote, and Precommit)**, along with two contingent steps Commit and NewHeight.
+Each round is composed of three steps **(Propose, Prevote, and Precommit)**, along with two contingent steps **Commit** and **NewHeight**.
 At a high level, here are the protocol rules that validators use to come to a consensus on what block to add to the next height:

 1. First, we have the **Propose** step.
 This is where a designated proposer proposes a block.
 The proposer for a round is chosen deterministically in proportion to their voting power from the ordered list of validators.
 2. We then enter the **Prevote** step, where each validator broadcasts its Prevote vote.
 3. When more than 2/3 of voting power Prevote for a particular block in a round, this is known as a “**polka**.”
 Once a polka is achieved, it moves on to the next step.
 4. In the **Precommit** step, each validator broadcasts its Precommit vote.
-   *  If 2/3 of voting power Precommits for a particular block in a round, the block moves to the Commit step.
+   * If 2/3 of voting power Precommits for a particular block in a round, the block moves to the **Commit** step.
 This is where we add the block to the blockchain and increment the block height to a **NewHeight**.
 Every time a new block is added to the blockchain, the “height” of the blockchain increases by 1.
    * Otherwise, we either return to the Prevote or Precommit step.

 Note that there **may be more than one round** required to commit a block at any given block height.
 There are various reasons for this.
 Let's cover a few examples: